levoai/docs/docs/beta/api-observability/common-tasks/sensor/filter-traffic.md

 sidebar_position: 2
 ---

-# Filter API Traffic Capture
+# API Traffic Capture Filters

 The Sensor allows capturing API (HTTP) traffic based on filter (include/exclude) criteria.
 These filters are specified in a configuration file.
-Please refer to [Sensor Management](./sensor-mgmt.md) for details on the configuring Sensor properties.
+Please refer to [Sensor Configuration](./sensor-configuration.md) for high level structure of the file.

 ## Default Excluded Ports
 The Sensor excludes capturing traffic from the below ports (TCP & UDP) by default.

-If your API Traffic (HTTP) uses one of these ports, please see section below on how the port can bed included for capture.
+If your API Traffic (HTTP) uses one of these ports, please see section below on how the port can be included for capture.

 | Standard Protocol | Port  |
 | :-                | :-    |